 Justification of Red List Category

-This species qualifies as Vulnerable because the global population appears to have declined rapidly over the last three generations (36 years).
-The primary drivers of declines are uncertain but could include climatic variation and competition for food from commercial fisheries.
+This species qualifies as Vulnerable because the global population appears to have declined rapidly over the last three generations (37 years).
+The primary drivers of declines are uncertain but could include climatic variation, at-sea overwinter foraging and competition for food from Antarctic fur seals.

 The global population is estimated at 6.3 million breeding pairs in at least 258 colonies at c.55 breeding sites (Crossin et al. 2013), with key populations on Isles Crozet (2,200,000 pairs, including 1 million on Ilots des Pingouins), Kerguelen (1.8 million pairs), Heard Island (1 million pairs), South Georgia (1 million pairs) and Marion Island (290,000 pairs).